ModelInference/texada/README.md

     make check
     make install

-TODO: add installation instruction for other OSs if possible
+make install should place library files in a logical place for your OS.

 #### Boost

 The boost program_options library is used by Texada.
 You can install Boost [here](http://www.boost.org/doc/libs/1_55_0/more/getting_started/index.html).
+Texada will require the location of Boost header files to run.

+Texada depends on one non-header only library, ProgramOptions.
+This will need to be built seperately according the Boost's instructions.

+Texada uses boost_program_options and not boost_program_options-mt.
+An older installation of Boost may only have the -mt version.

 ### Cloning project